Robert Nicol Trust

 Important Notices

-The next meeting of the Trustees is scheduled for Friday 13th September 2024.
+The next meeting of the Trustees is scheduled for Friday 2nd May 2025.
 It is hoped that the meeting will go ahead as normal but will depend on the prevailing circumstances.
 Full details will appear here.

-Applicants should hold themselves ready to attend for an interview at that time and ensure that their application forms and references reach the Secretary of the Trust by 1st August 2024.
+Applicants should hold themselves ready to attend for an interview at that time and ensure that their application forms and references reach the Secretary of the Trust by 1st April 2025.

 Robert Nicol Scholarship Rules